Mason Raymond: Vancouver Canucks (2007–2013)

 Becoming a restricted free agent on July 1, 2010, Raymond filed for salary arbitration after initially failing to come to terms with the Canucks.
 However, the two sides later agreed to a two-year, $5.1 million contract on July 26, 2010, before their arbitration hearing scheduled for the same day.
 The deal pays Raymond $2.5 million in the first year and $2.6 million in the second – a raise from his $760,000 salary from the previous season.
 It was reported the Canucks had proposed an annual $2.3 million salary, while Raymond had wanted $3.6 million.
 Several months into the 2010–11 season, he suffered a broken thumb and missed 10 games in December 2010.
 Raymond struggled in the first year of his new contract and he was often demoted off of the second line.
-As a result, he finished with diminished season totals of 15 goals, 24 assists and 39 points over 70 games.
+As a result, he finished with diminished season totals of 15 goals, 24 assists and 39 points in 70 games.
 On a team basis, the Canucks won their first-ever Presidents' Trophy, having accomplished the best regular-season record in the NHL that year.
-Entering the 2011 playoffs as the first seed in the West, they eliminated the Chicago Blackhawks, Nashville Predators and San Jose Sharks in the first three rounds to advance to the Stanley Cup Finals for the first time in 17 years.
-During his first shift of Game 6 against the Boston Bruins, Raymond suffered a fractured vertebra after getting hit by opposing defenceman Johnny Boychuk.
+Entering the 2011 playoffs as the first seed in the West, they eliminated the defending Stanley Cup champion and eighth-seeded Chicago Blackhawks along with the fifth-seeded Nashville Predators and the second-seeded San Jose Sharks in the first three rounds to advance to the Stanley Cup Finals for the first time in 17 years matching up against the third-seeded Boston Bruins.
+During his first shift of Game 6 against the Bruins at TD Garden on June 13, 2011, a game in which the Canucks had a 3–2 lead in the series going into and had an opportunity to clinch the Stanley Cup with a win, Raymond suffered a fractured vertebra after getting hit by opposing defenceman Johnny Boychuk.
 With Raymond's body twisted to try to retrieve a loose puck, he was engaged by Boychuk, who proceeded to hit him into the boards after the puck had gone by.
 Bent over at the time of the hit, Raymond collided with the boards tailbone-first.
-He was taken to the hospital after initially being helped off the ice.
+He was taken to the hospital after initially being helped off the ice by linemates Ryan Kesler and Chris Higgins.
 Raymond later described the injury as "the most pain [he's] been in ever."
 No penalty was called on the play nor did Boychuk receive any discipline from the league following the game, which drew public criticism from Canucks general manager Mike Gillis.
-Vancouver went on to lose Games 6 and 7 as Boston won the Stanley Cup.
-Raymond made an appearance in Rogers Arena prior to the final game of the series.
+Vancouver went on to lose Games 6 5–2 as the series shifted back to Vancouver for Game 7 two days later where the Canucks would lose 4–0 as Boston won the series 4–3 for the Stanley Cup.
+Raymond made an appearance in Rogers Arena during the seventh game of the series.
 Wearing a plastic corset to support his back, he waved to the crowd, who gave him a standing ovation.